Emporia Smart Level 2 EV Charger Full Review

 Charging Cord and J1772 Connector

-The Emporia charger has perhaps the best bundled J1772 connector holder we have seen yet.
-Most manufacturers throw in a molded plastic holder into the box as an afterthought.
+The Emporia charger has perhaps the best bundled J1772 holster we have seen yet.
+Most manufacturers throw a molded plastic holder into the box as an afterthought.
 The Emporia holder is a solid single piece of metal that can be mounted to the main charger bracket or screwed to the wall separately.
 We were impressed with this design.

 The J1772 connector feels durable in the hand, and the release button makes a satisfying clicking sound when activated.
 The J1772 connector had no issues connecting to the Tesla charging adapter for our Model Y, or the native J1772 port of the VW ID.4 we borrowed.